When comparing tour operator software, bike tour guides should look for a system that:

 Bókun App Store

-We also offer integrations via Zapier so you can connect with other applications in your tech stack.
+You can also access Bókun integrations through this app store — our system integrates with Slack, calendar systems, and Zapier, so you can connect with other applications in your tech stack.

 Offer the Best Customer Experience

-Booking software makes travellers’ lives more convenient simply by allowing them to reserve and confirm tours online.
-They can book on your site or the travel sites they already know and use to research vacations and destinations.
+Booking software makes travellers’ lives more convenient simply by allowing them to reserve and confirm bike tours or rentals online.
+They can book on your site or the travel sites they already know and use to research destinations.

-Bókun helps you offer the best customer experience by:
+Aside from providing online booking options, Bókun helps you offer five-star customer experiences by:

 • Automating important communications so customers receive these emails promptly and can easily access booking details and tickets from their mobile devices.

-• Giving customers the freedom to modify & cancel tours at their convenience (and from mobile devices).
+• Giving customers the freedom to modify & cancel tours at their convenience.

-• Simplifying customer check-in — customers can complete waivers and save tickets before arrival, so they’re ready to hit the ground running when they arrive.
+• Simplifying customer check-in so customers can complete waivers and save tickets before arrival, and they’re ready to hit the ground running (pedaling).

 Customise Bókun As You Go

-Remember, Bókun is highly scalable, so you can adjust it to meet current requirements as you grow.
+Remember, Bókun is highly scalable, allowing you to adjust it to meet your current requirements as you grow.
+You never have to worry about migrating systems later down the line.

 • Set up Bókun with the sales channels you’re interested in, and add or remove channels as you go.

-• Create partnerships and manage these with growth.
+• Create partnerships and manage them effectively for growth.

-• Update your website anytime with new brand elements, images, or colours.
+• Update your website at any time with new brand elements, images, or colours.

-• Supplement our core features with apps and integrations and adjust these as needed.
+• Supplement our core features with apps and integrations, and tweak these as needed.

 Getting Started

-Our features and navigation are modern and user-friendly, so Bókun requires no formal training and has little to no learning curve — most tour operators can get started in a day.
+We design our features and navigation so they’re modern and user-friendly, requiring no formal training or learning curve — most tour operators can get started in a day.

 • We offer a free 14-day trial to test our platform and ensure it’s right for your business.